 - Use footnotes sparsely, numbered consecutively throughout the article, using superscript Arabic numbers.

 Citation Style & References

-Authors are expected to follow both the author-date citation format and the general style guidelines given in The Chicago Manual of Style, 16th edition.
-In the references list, sources are cited as in the following examples:
+Authors are expected to follow both the author-date citation format and the general style guidelines given in The Chicago Manual of Style, 17th edition.

 - Monograph: Neelis, Jason.
 2011.
 Early Buddhist Transmission and Trade Networks: Mobility and Exchange within and beyond the Northwestern Borderlands of South Asia.
 Dynamics in the History of Religions, vol. 2.
 Leiden: Brill.

 - Edited volume: Krech, Volkhard, and Marion Steinicke, eds.
 2012.
 Dynamics in the History of Religions between Asia and Europe: Encounters, Notions, and Comparative Perspectives.
 Dynamics in the History of Religions, vol. 1.
 Leiden: Brill.

 - Chapter in edited volume: Gould, Glenn.
 1984.
 “Streisand as Schwarzkopf.”
 In The Glenn Gould Reader, edited by Tim Page, 308–11.
 New York: Vintage.

 - Journal article: Blair, Walter.
 1977.
 “Americanized Comic Braggarts.”
 Critical Inquiry 4 (2): 311–49.

 - Unpublished theses: Choi, Mihwa.
 2008.
 “Contesting Imaginaires in Death Rituals during the Northern Song Dynasty.”
 PhD diss., University of Chicago.